tderond/Budin2018/README.md

 I have tried to make the command line flags self-explanatory

-The example shell script were written for Bash 4.3.30 using Parellel 20130922 on Debian Linux
+The commands in the example shell script were written for Bash 4.3.30 using Parellel 20130922 on Debian Linux